 Compensating the patent holder for the damage caused

 Of course, multiple of these can be requested in a single proceeding.

 3.2 Patenting Internationally

-Patenting Internationally

 There are many ways to patent your original ideas.
 Most people who want to patent their creations do so only in their own country.
 Most Poles protect their ideas only on a Polish scale, but they do not know the advantages of publishing them on an international scale.
-The most famous international patent law is PCT1, which covers over 150 countries around the world, including Poland.
+The most famous international patent law is PCT, which covers over 150 countries around the world, including Poland.

-Why would Pole patent internationally?
+Why would a Pole patent internationally?

-One of the reasons, why Poles should protect their patents abroad is to fully secure their property interests.
-If a person submitting his idea to the patent office obtains the exclusive right to it, no one in the countries where it will be announced will be able to use it for their own purposes.
-This will give the owner the opportunity to fully use his own idea and earn on it while the patent protection is in effect.
+One of the reasons why Poles should protect their patents abroad is to fully secure their property interests.
+If a person submitting their idea to the patent office obtains the exclusive right to it, no one in the countries where it is announced will be able to use it for their own purposes.
+This would give the owner the opportunity to fully use their own idea and earn on it while the patent protection is in effect.
 Another reason for international patenting is the possible lower total cost of the entire operation.
-In the PCT procedure, the notification is automatically searched and processed, which allows for a faster determination of the scope of protection against higher costs.
+In the PCT procedure, the notification is automatically searched and processed, which allows for faster determination of the scope of protection against higher costs.
 Initially, the entire application is more expensive, but thanks to the simplification of the procedure, the final cost can be much lower.

 Differences between patent rights

 All countries have their own separate procedure for checking and publishing a patent in their territory.
-For example, I will compare patent rights in Poland, the United States and Europe.
+For example, let’s compare patent rights in Poland, the United States and Europe.
 Each of them has its own Patent Office, which issues a certificate of possession.
-However, there is a difference between each of these countries, including in the price of the patent and the procedure for obtaining it.
+However, there is a difference between each of these entities, including the price of the patent and the procedure for obtaining it.
 By far the most expensive patent route is the one in the United States, while Poland is one of the cheaper ones that can be found elsewhere in the world (see the chart opposite).
 The main difference between these entities is the path that the patent must travel from submitting the application to issuing the declaration.
-In the United States, due to the numerous legal complexities and possible revocations, the time to obtain a patent can be very long.
-On the other hand, in Poland and Europe, this procedure is simpler, faster and reduces the number of times in the relevant courts to a minimum.
+In the United States, due to the numerous legal complexities and possible revocations, the time to obtain a patent can come out to be very long.
+On the other hand, in Poland and Europe, this procedure is simpler, faster, and reduces the number of times in the relevant courts to a minimum.

 Patent and The Internet

 As we know, the Internet is already common almost all over the world.
 The wide availability of patent databases has changed the possibilities of companies and the market.
 A global network makes it easier to sell and buy patent rights, which improves the operation of many corporations.
 The widespread availability of a large amount of innovations that were once very expensive and difficult to access for low-income companies can bridge the gap between them and huge corporations.
 The Internet can also ease the burden on national and international patent authorities by making it easier to find and check the innovation of a given project.
 The web is not only a treasure trove of already discovered things, but it can also help generate new ideas and projects that help us develop our world and that can be patented.
-This requires us to be able to use the Internet well.
+This requires us to be able to use the Internet properly.

 Conclusion